Table Of Contents

 These items were the most brilliant achievements of the bronze-casting art of Vietnam many centuries ago and have existed alongside the imperial city of Hue.
 For many years, innumerable unique bronze items in the old capital of Hue have been produced by talented bronze-casting artisans.

-Spread out in the countryside near Hue, generally along the banks of the Perfume river, are the tombs on the Nguyen rulers who made Hue the capitol of Vietnam from 1802 to about 1945.
+Spread out in the countryside near Hue, generally along the banks of the Perfume River, are the tombs of the Nguyen rulers who made Hue the capital of Vietnam from 1802 to about 1945.
 There are six in all.
 We visited three.
 The tombs are in many different styles, but share many common characteristics.

 Tomb of Gia Long